 In this Article we explore SharePoint Designer 2013 provides the capability to save a workflow as a template.
 Saving a workflow as a template is also known as packaging the workflow.
 This capability absent in Sharepoint 2010 List Workflow.
-In this articles we explore all the steps regrading Packaging, Deploying and workflow registration.
+In this article, we explore all the steps regarding Packaging, Deploying and workflow registration.
 In Sharepoint 2010/2013 not all workflow types can be saved as a template.
 The following table shows the workflow types that can be saved as a template.

 SharePoint 2016 Tutorial Contents

 |Workflow type||SharePoint 2010 Workflow platform||SharePoint 2013 Workflow platform|

 Created an SPD designer workflow in One (TEST) environment and want to deploy onto other (Production) environment.

 Follow the below steps to move workflow into other (production) environment site:

 In order to use this workflow on another server, you have to save this workflow as a SharePoint solution package (.wsp file), and then deploy it as a solution in the other server (Production).
 To package a workflow follow these steps:

 - On the Workflow Settings tab in the ribbon, click the Save as Template button in the Manage section as shown in the figure.